Why Your Resume Builder Should Be Open Source

 - Sb2nov : popular single-column format, widely used in tech

-- Moderncv : inspired by the LaTeX moderncv package
+- Moderncv : inspired by the LaTeX moderncv package (if you want to go fully hand-coded, see these LaTeX resume templates)

 - Engineeringresumes : optimized for engineering roles, based on community best practices